michelle-lieng/RAG/README.md

 Please note that the eligibility criteria may vary depending on the specific insurance policy.
 It is recommended to read the full policy document for complete information.
 (AMERICAN EXPRESS CREDIT CARD INSURANCE, page 4)
 ```

+Have now enabled conversation with the chatbot in conversation.py.

 Note: